 2. Not Focusing on Personalities During Team Selection

-After all, if your team members can’t get along with each other, you can’t really expect them to collaborate well – regardless of their skills.
+The best teams don’t just have the right mix of skills; they also have the right mix of personalities.
+After all, if your team members can’t get along with each other, you can’t really expect them to guide a project to success or collaborate well, regardless of their skills.

-Thus, team members might have different roles such as:
+Thus, team members might have different roles, such as:

 - Managing stakeholder relationships

 - Motivating the team and challenging them to perform better

 3. Not Reporting Necessary Data